Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 What is the point of having a pergola?

-It is important to think what a pergola will bring to the use and look of a garden.
+It is important to think what you want your pergola ideas to bring to the use and look of a garden.
 Is it to be used to create a shady spot for summer lunches or perhaps to screen a terrace from neighbors?

 Garden designer Kate Gould highlights further considerations.
-‘It is easy to assume that you can do anything you like in your garden, but there are elements that may require planning permission and pergolas often fall into this category if you live in a Conservation Area or if your property is listed.'
+‘It is easy to assume that you can do anything you like in your garden, but there are elements that may require planning permission.
+Pergolas often fall into this category if you live in a conservation area or if your property is listed.'

 Do pergolas block sun?